Our Curriculum is unique!

 For math, we use the U.S. version of the highly effective Singapore Math-based curriculum called Math in Focus that uses powerful visual models and engaging hands-on activities to develop students’ critical-thinking and problem solving skills.
 We supplement our math curriculum with Wild Math that utilizes natural materials and the outdoor environment.

 Language Arts includes phonics-based reading, handwriting (including cursive), grammar, reading, and writing using an Orton-Gillingham based approach from Logic of English.
-For 2nd grade and above we use Writing and Rhetoric from Classical Academic Press.
+For 1st grade and above we use a Writer’s Workshop approach to engage students in a collaborative writing process where writers share, critique, and improve their work, many times partnering older students with younger peers.

 Formal science instruction begins in 2nd grade using Engaging Science Labs, a hands-on, inquiry-based science curriculum that coincides with our Redemptive Education themes.